CarsonMcFadden/CourseraCleaningData/CodeBook.md

 Purpose: calculate mean values for each variable for a single subject, activity combination from the dataframe created from DownloadData.
 Outputs: Mean values of variables for subject, activity pairings for each type of mean and std. deviation variable observed.

-All variables remain the same as described above: standard deviation and mean measurements at point in time from the original dataset.
-This file takes the mean for all entries with the same activityName and subject.
+All variables remain the same as described above: standard deviation and mean measurements for each of the features above where available are taken at point in time from the original dataset.
+The transformation applid is for each mean/ standard deviation variable, the overall the mean for all entries with the same activityName and subject is taken.
 For each of the variables, the mean is a simple mean (sum of entries divided by the number of entries).
 All units remain the same as in the original file.

 Data has been provided by: